w20chen/gMatch/README.md

 ## Graph File Format
-Our program only accepts a specific input format.
+gMatch only accepts a specific input format.
 An invalid format is likely to cause errors.
 A valid graph file follows the structure below:

 1. **Header Line** (`t`):
     - Starts with `t`, followed by two integers representing: